-If excessive coverage has accumulated over several panel runs, do not try to correct all of the error at one time.
-Corrected roof panel coverage must not be greater than 1/16" per panel.
+If excessive coverage has accumulated over several panel runs, DO NOT try to correct all of the error at one time.
+Corrected roof panel coverage MUST NOT be greater than 1/8-inch per panel.
 Correct accumulated coverage error by making the correction over several panel runs.
-Continue this sheeting process until the opposite end of the building is reached.
-Outside closure should be installed as the sheeting process continues.